 “The Top25 camp is an exceptional opportunity for College Coaches of elite programs to connect with the top juniors in the country, who are the future of college golf.
 Top25 players and parents receive a firsthand experience of what it takes to play college golf at a championship level program,” Handrigan said.

-Rainy weather during part of last year’s Top25 DI Exposure Camp (East) also gave Valentine a chance to show coaches his mental approach and sense of humor.
+Rainy weather during part of last year’s Top25 DI Exposure Camp (East) also gave Jake a chance to show coaches his mental approach and sense of humor.
 “The weather was so bad that at one point I just started laughing and saying, ‘I love the rain!’
 A confused coach asked if I was OK, and I told him it was because I’m from England and was taught to have a positive attitude about bad weather.
 If you can embrace the challenge while other players are moaning about it, you’re already a shot or two ahead.
 That’s a view into my personality that the coach couldn’t have gotten from just looking at JGS and AJGA rankings.”

-Valentine says he would attend another CGX Camp in a heartbeat, and perhaps one in a region far from where he usually competes.
+Jake says he would attend another CGX Camp in a heartbeat, and perhaps one in a region far from where he usually competes.
 “I’d like to go to a College Experience Golf Camp in another part of the country.
 Coaches told us that they have limited time and it’s difficult to watch kids out of their region.
 The Camps are a chance to get in front of them.
 And, based on how I played at States (last year), I think [my high school coach] wants me to go again this year!”

 Ask a Question